Liability insurance: To indemnify

-An indemnity case arises when an individual is obliged to pay for the loss or damage incurred by another person in an event of an accident, collision etc. The duty of indemnity generally originates from the agreement in between insurer and insured which protects the insured against any liability, damage or loss.
+An indemnity case arises when an individual is obliged to pay for the loss or damage incurred by another person in the event of an accident, collision, etc. The duty of indemnity generally originates from the agreement between the insurer and insured, which protects the insured against any liability, damage, or loss.

-The duty to indemnify is the insurer's duty to pay all covered sums for which the insured is held liable, up to the limits of coverage and subject to any deductibles, retained limits, self-insured retention, excess payments, or any other amounts of money which the insured is required to pay out-of-pocket as a precondition to the insurer's duty.
+The duty to indemnify is the insurer's duty to pay all covered sums for which the insured is held liable, up to the limits of coverage and subject to any deductibles, retained limits, self-insured retention, excess payments, or any other amounts of money that the insured is required to pay out-of-pocket as a precondition to the insurer's duty.

-It is generally triggered when a final judgement is entered against the insured, and it is satisfied when the insurer pays such covered amounts to the plaintiff who obtained the judgement.
-Most policies provide for payment of monetary damages as well as any costs, expenses, and attorney's fees which the plaintiff may also be entitled to as the prevailing party.
+It is generally triggered when a final judgment is entered against the insured, and it is satisfied when the insurer pays such covered amounts to the plaintiff who obtained the judgment.
+Most policies provide for payment of monetary damages as well as any costs, expenses, and attorney's fees that the plaintiff may also be entitled to as the prevailing party.

 Unlike the duty to defend, the duty to indemnify extends only to those claims or causes of action in the plaintiff's complaint which are actually covered under the policy, since a final judgement against the insured would normally be supported by a factual record in the trial court showing exactly why the plaintiff prevailed (or failed to prevail) on each claim or cause of action.
-Thus, an insurer could have a duty to defend based on mere allegations that show a potential for coverage, but may not have a duty to indemnify if the evidence supporting a final judgement against the insured also takes those claims or causes of action completely outside of the policy's scope of coverage.
+Thus, an insurer could have a duty to defend based on mere allegations that show a potential for coverage, but may not have a duty to indemnify if the evidence supporting a final judgement against the insured also takes those claims or causes of action completely outside the policy's scope of coverage.
 Conversely, it is also possible that an insurer may have no duty to defend based on the initial allegations of the plaintiff's original complaint, but may have a duty to indemnify based upon the policyholder's proven liability.

-While the duty to defend and the duty to settle are rare outside of English-speaking North America, the duty to indemnify is universally found in liability insurance policies.
+While the duty to defend and the duty to settle are rare outside English-speaking North America, the duty to indemnify is universally found in liability insurance policies.